tomrcc/docsy-hugo-cloudcannon-template/content/en/docs/snippets/_index.md

 ### Figure

-One of the ways to easily display images in your markdown.
+An easy way to display images in your markdown.

 {{< figure src="/images/featured-sunset-get.png" title="An image" caption="Images are stored in Static folder" width="200" height="200" >}}